pfsense/docs/source/development/package-port-list.rst

 FreeBSD Ports Used for Packages
 ===============================

-The current list of packages in the `pfSense copy of FreeBSD-ports <https://github.com/pfsense/FreeBSD-ports/>`__ is:
+The current list of packages in the `pfSense® copy of FreeBSD-ports <https://github.com/pfsense/FreeBSD-ports/>`__ is:

 -  `arping